jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 in Ukraine we saw the first successful use of
 AI technology to help defend against Russian cyberattacks.
-In the coming years, innovation in AIpowered cyber defense will help reverse the tide of cyberattacks.
+In the coming years, innovation in AI‑powered cyber defense will help reverse the tide of cyberattacks.
-Advancing the promise of digital peace requires publicprivate collaboration to ensure we are bringing to bear the best technological and regulatory tools to combat cyber aggression.
+Advancing the promise of digital peace requires public‑private collaboration to ensure we are bringing to bear the best technological and regulatory tools to combat cyber aggression.
 We need more and deeper alliances in the